adam13049582/ZebraQR/README.md

 # ZebraQR

-This is a program to print serial label with QR code and data on Zebra printers.
-Data are taking from Excel file.
+It is an application for print labels with a code and data about equipment from company.
+Printing takes place on the printer, connecting to it via TCP / IP protocol.
+Data is downloaded from the level made in Excel.

 If you want to run this app dowload ZebraQR.exe file from bin/Debug catalog.